No use denying it anymore.

 Respond to all reviews.
 Don’t fear negative reviews.

-According to a Review Trackers study, 45 percent of consumers say they’re more likely to visit a business if it responds to negative online reviews.
+According to a Review Trackers study, 45% of consumers say they’re more likely to visit a business if it responds to negative online reviews.

 #4.
 Make sure your listing is thorough